 Pioneer is dominating in the market of DJ cd players, and you cannot go wrong with any of the CDJ models.
 The successful series has been around for years, and it’s the first option of any new bar/club that installs a DJ setup.
 Every pro DJ out there has at least once played with one of the CDJs.

-What is a DJ cd player
+What is a DJ player?
+Media or CD?

 The name pretty much gives everything away.
 It is a sound device that is used to reproduce music files from CDs in a variety of audio format.
-DJ players have evolved and given you the opportunity to add music from your USBs or DJ software.
+DJ players have evolved and allowed you to add music from your USBs or DJ software.
 In fact, in some cases like our first pick for the best DJ cd player, only 1 USB is enough to perform live.

 Some features characterize a DJ cd player.
 Jog wheel with vinyl and cd mode, cue points, BPM fader, and loop buttons are some of the standard features of any DJ cd player.